OTAKI POTTERY CLUB

 Join us Wellington Anniversary Weekend at Anam Cara Gardens in Ōtaki for a captivating five-day celebration of pottery and garden art

-This annual event brings together talented artists and enthusiasts to showcase, explore, and experience the beauty of ceramics in a stunning garden setting.
+This annual event brings together talented artists, musicians and art enthusiasts to showcase, explore, and experience the beauty of ceramics with live music in a stunning garden setting.

 From Thursday 15th January – Monday 19th January 2026